matematikk-mooc/matematikk-mooc.github.io/index.md

 [here][mmooc-project-page] for more information about the project (in Norwegian).

+Matematikk-MOOC is built using the open source LMS [Canvas][canvas].

 This page is for the documentation of the technical stuff.

 ## Disclaimer